 PROJECT PARTNER #1: The Joyful Centre

-The Joyful Centre is a day care facility for mostly orphaned children and youth from the Mathathane Village, North East Botswana.
+The Joyful Centre is a day care facility for mostly orphaned children and youth from the Mathathane Village, South East Botswana.

 Our mission is to create a brighter future for those less fortunate, who have often through tragic circumstances lost one or both their parents.
 The orphan rate in the village is considerably high due to HIV/AIDS, a disease that has taken many lives in the past.
 Numbers are more stable now, yet the parents passed cannot be brought back to life, and the children live with some family, friends or selected guardians.

 At the Joyful Centre our focus is play, laughter and fun facilitated in a safe space, providing support and a sense of belonging to the children.
 Our aim is to bring joy, as well as educate on important matters such as nature, environment, wildlife, hygiene, english, technology, future and career and other.
 At this point in time approximately 45 children / youth visit the centre on a regular basis.
 If you would like to make a donation or support the Joyful Centre in any way, please get in touch.

 Find us on Facebook @thejoyfulcentre and become a part of our joyful family!

 Human Wildlife Conflict has been prevalent in communities living adjacent or within rural communities for many years.
 In an increasingly urbanised and resource-constrained world, with human populations rising and space for wildlife decreasing, the need to learn how to manage the risks from wildlife in new ways, and to understand how to maximise the diverse benefits that living with wildlife can bring has never been more important.